AaronGullickson/AaronGullickson.github.io/cv.md

 ### Refereed Articles

+2018, exp.
+: Gullickson, Aaron.
+"The Racial Identification of Young Adults in a Racially Complex Society." *Emerging Adulthood*, Forthcoming.

 2018
 : Gullickson, Aaron. "[The Diverging Beliefs and Practices of the Religiously Affiliated and Unaffiliated in the United States](https://dx.doi.org/10.15195/v5.a16)." *Sociological Science*, 5: 361-379.